abhi-kirk/ml-skillset/Machine Learning/Distributed ML/dist-training.md

   - `gradient aggregation`:
     - All workers are given a non-overlapping data shard.
     - All workers hold a complete copy of the model.
     - Each worker creates mini-batches from this shard, and for each mini-batch computes the gradient.
-Using gradient aggregation, the total gradient for the shard is computed over several iterations.
+Using gradient aggregation (sum), the total gradient for the shard is computed over several iterations.
     - Each worker communicates its shard gradient to all other workers in a synchronization step.
-Another gradient aggregation step accumulates a common set of gradients across all workers.
+Another gradient aggregation (average) step accumulates a common set of gradients across all workers.
     - The full set of gradients is broadcasted to all workers to ensure synchronization.
     - Each worker (after scaling the learning rate with the number of workers) updates the model parameters for its own model.